How to Become an APRP

 Exam Fees & Key Dates

-The 2020 test window for the APRP exam is Nov 30 - Dec 19.
+The annual test window for the APRP exam begins in August.
 Check out the latest information on registration dates and fees.

 How to Maintain Your APRP Accreditation